 Bill and Mary Lou Haas were looking forward to a peaceful European river cruise booked through Vantage Travel during the Christmas holidays.
 But their expectations were figuratively shattered when they found several unexpected guests would be joining them on their vacation: kids.

 “One of the clauses in our cruise contract states that the cruise has no accommodations for passengers under the age of 12,” Haas told me.
 “However, upon arrival at the Amsterdam airport, we found out that there was an extended family with four children as young as three that were traveling with us.”

 Needless to say, even the best-behaved kids can ruin a river cruise.
-Unlike the larger ocean vessels where young passengers can be sent to an arcade or play area, riverboats are small and intimate.
+Unlike larger ocean vessels, which can send young passengers to an arcade or play area, riverboats offer a small and intimate setting.
 (We left our then 18-month-old toddler with his grandparents when we went on Danube riverboat cruise a few years ago, a decision we didn’t regret when we saw how small ship was and how well noise traveled.)

 Haas and several other passengers spoke with a cruise line representative at the airport, reminding him of the no kids rule.